Reentry Permit Processing Time: How to Overcome Timing Issues

 Quick Answer

-From the day your reentry permit application is filed, it takes about 6 weeks for your biometrics appointment, where your digital fingerprints are taken.
+From the day your reentry permit application (Form I 131) is filed, it takes about 6 weeks for your biometrics appointment, where your digital fingerprints are taken.
 After your biometrics appointment, your actual reentry permit should be issued within 1 to 3 months.
-Total processing time: 2 to 5 months on average.
+Total processing time: 2 to 5 months on average for the typical I-131 process time.

 If you request expedited processing of your reentry permit application (discussed below) and USCIS grants your request, it will take about 1 to 4 weeks for your biometrics appointment.
 Your actual reentry permit should then be issued about 1 to 3 months after your biometrics appointment.
 So with expedited processing, the total processing time can be anywhere from 1 to 4 months.

-Processing times are estimates and may vary based on USCIS workload, service center, or case-specific issues such as requests for evidence.
+Processing times are estimates and may vary based on USCIS workload, service center, or case-specific issues such as requests for evidence that can affect the I-131 process time.

 There are 4 key points throughout the process of getting your reentry permit.

-1) Once you file your reentry permit application, you will receive a receipt notice from USCIS.
+1) Once you file your reentry permit application (Form I 131), you will receive a receipt notice from USCIS.
 The receipt notice is a confirmation by USCIS that they have received your reentry permit application.

 2) After getting your receipt notice, USCIS will then send you a biometrics appointment notice.
 To get a reentry permit, you are required to attend a biometrics (digital fingerprinting) appointment in the U.S. Your biometrics appointment notice lets you know when and where your biometrics appointment is scheduled.